jimburton/php-routing-bootstrap/README.md

     These files contain only the HTML and PHP for the content relevant to a specific request.
 They don't include the surrounding <html>, <head>, or <body> tags.
 The page to be included is determined by the Controller.

+Note that all scripts such as [connection.php](connection.php) are kept above the app folder, which is the web root.
+This means they can't be loaded in a browser, accidentally or otherwise.